wanglab-neuro/HighChannelCount-Ephys-Pipeline/pipeline_hms_o2/README.md

 ### 3. Copy the Workfow and Job Files

+If you have already cloned the github repo, you can skip this step.
 Clone the repository on the cluster.

 ```
 git clone https://github.com/KempnerInstitute/kilosort25-spike-sorting